Consumer edition active

 • Chest x-rays are taken if children have warning signs or a cough that has lasted more than 4 weeks.

-• Usually, cough suppressants and expectorants are not recommended; honey may be given to children older than a year.
+• Cough suppressants and expectorants are not recommended for young children; honey may be given to children older than a year.

 Drugs Mentioned In This Article